Forecast accuracy

 On this page

-Delivering accurate forecasts
+Delivering timely and accurate forecasts

-We do this by comparing our forecasts to actual weather data.
-This data is recorded by our observation network.
+• comparing our forecasts to actual weather data recorded by our observation network.

-To improve our forecasts, we increase:
+To improve the accuracy of our forecasts, we increase the:

-• understanding of the atmosphere
+• understanding of the atmosphere through research

 • resolution of our forecast models – spatial and temporal